 Biotin and Hair Health:

 Biotin (Vitamin B7) is commonly referred to as vitamin H because of its importance in producing healthy hair.
-Excessive consumption of alcohol, refined foods and egg whites, as well as long-term antibiotic usage can deplete the body’s biotin levels (6).
+Excessive consumption of alcohol, refined foods and egg whites, as well as long-term antibiotic usage can deplete the body’s biotin levels and other key B vitamins as well (6).

 Egg whites eaten without the yolk are a problem because they contain the protein avidin, which inhibits biotin absorption (7).
 Many individuals have been misled to believe that egg whites offer a low fat and healthy form of protein.
 Consuming large amounts of egg whites without the yolk can cause serious health problems.